Jacob D. Lozier, MA LIMHP CPC

 Independent Mental Health Practitioner/Therapist

 Jake enjoys working with individuals, couples, and families who are eager to face the challenges in their lives and relationships, and to grow in safety and connection.
 He counsels individuals with diverse sexualities and gender identities who are experiencing anxiety, depression, or mood disorders.
-Jacob’s approach is affirming for individuals in all types of consensual relationship structures.
+Jacob’s approach is affirming for adults in all types of consensual relationship structures.
 Jake also facilitates our support group for transgender and gender diverse adults.
-As a trans person himself, Jake brings an affirmative, thoughtful, and holistic approach to the therapeutic process.
+As a trans person himself, Jake brings an knowledgeable, supportive, thoughtful, and holistic approach to the therapeutic process.